Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Experiments

 \paragraph{Transferability} It is important to note that, in these examples from Table \ref{tab:vulnerable}, perturbations are generated based on the VGG16 model that was pretrained on the full ImageNet dataset.
 However, the toxic effects of these perturbations are not only effective on the VGG16 model (white-box scenario) but also transfer to other models such as ResNet18, ResNet50, and DenseNet121 (black-box scenarios).
 This indicates that DPA possesses excellent transferability, thereby making it highly suitable for black-box attack scenarios.
 The poisoned model being simultaneously affected by adversarial samples and natural noise indicates that DPA fundamentally reduces the model's robustness to arbitrary perturbations.
 This corroborates our claim that by increasing the curvature of the loss function around local optima, the model becomes more vulnerable.

 \paragraph{Generalized scenario} Adversarial examples do not frequently manifest in real-world scenarios.
 According to our claim, DPA fundamentally reduces the model's robustness to arbitrary perturbations, that's means poisoned model not only simultaneously affected by adversarial samples but also natural noise.
-To substantiate this, we introduce random noise sampled from different distributions to the test images to simulate more general conditions as shown in Fig. \ref{fig:realworld}.
+To substantiate this, we introduce random noise sampled from different distributions to the test images to simulate more general conditions.
+We experimented with natural noise from various distributions: Gaussian Noise, Poisson Noise, Speckle Noise and Rayleigh Noise.

-We experimented with natural noise from various distributions: \begin{itemize} \item \textbf{Gaussian Noise:} Gaussian Noise follows a normal distribution and is the most common type of noise found in the real world; \item \textbf{Poisson Noise:} Poisson Noise is a type of discrete noise that can simulate the imaging process under low-light conditions; \item \textbf{Speckle Noise:} Speckle Noise is typically related to the local brightness of an image and can simulate bright or dark spots that may appear in an image; \item \textbf{Rayleigh Noise:} Rayleigh Noise can simulate image degradation caused by atmospheric scattering or other similar effects, typically manifesting as fluctuations in image brightness, particularly in the edge regions of the image; \end{itemize}

 Table \ref{tab:generalized scenario} compares the classification accuracy of clean and poisoned models on CIFAR10 with different sampled random noise injections.
 It is evident that the poisoned models are significantly more sensitive to random noise, indicating that our method can render the models vulnerable.
-For example, in the second column, when perturbing VGG16 with Gaussian noise, the clean model achieves a high classification accuracy of 0.80, remaining virtually unaffected by the noise.
+For example, when perturbing VGG16 with Gaussian noise, the clean model achieves a high classification accuracy of 0.80, remaining virtually unaffected by the noise.
 However, when the same Gaussian noise is used to disturb the poisoned model, the classification accuracy drops to only 0.45.
 This indicates that DPA renders the model considerably vulnerable even to natural noise, and poses a significant potential threat to the field of artificial intelligence security.